 Why cervical epidural steroid injections are needed

-Epidural steroid injections may treat pain caused by conditions that cause inflammation and/or irritation to occur in the nerves as they exit the spine on each side of the vertebrae.
+Epidural steroid injections are intended to treat pain provoked by conditions that cause inflammation and/or irritation to the nerves as they exit the spine on each side of the vertebrae.

 Conditions that can cause cervical radiculopathy include:

 The cervical epidural injection procedure